globallogicuki/qa-tech-test/README.md

 Once the app is started follow the instructions on the screen

 ## Limitations
-There are no limitiations set on this.
-If you are struggling to select elemenets you are free to edit the app source code.
+There are no limitations set on this.
+If you are struggling to select elements you are free to edit the app source code where needed.
-What we are looking for is a good understanding of what makes a robust test and a good understanding of engineering princibles.
+What we are looking for is a good understanding of what makes a robust test and a good understanding of engineering principles.

-Note: you will not find the challenge answers in the applicaton.
-Although you could hack the challenge or spam the api that verifies your answer you still need to submit your test for us to review.
+Note: you will not find the challenge answers in the application.
+Although you could hack the challenge or spam the API that verifies your answer you still need to submit your test for us to review.

 ## Submit your test
-Once completed push your submission into your forked repo.
+Once completed push your submission into your forked report.
 This will trigger one of our CI jobs to alert the appropriate people of your submission.

 [node]: https://nodejs.org/en/